Sina shares climb after strong third-quarter forecast

-SAN FRANCISCO Aug 13 Shares of Sina Corp (SINA.O) climbed nearly 4 percent on Tuesday after the Chinese Internet company forecast better-than-expected quarterly revenue as its mobile business expands.
+SAN FRANCISCO Shares of Sina Corp climbed nearly 4 percent on Tuesday after the Chinese Internet company forecast better-than-expected quarterly revenue as its mobile business expands.

 Sina, one of China's biggest Internet companies, on Monday reported a 20 percent jump in net revenue in the second quarter to $157.5 million, surpassing Wall Street's prediction of $145.2 million.